theyinda/kuda-assessment/README.md

 3️⃣ Start the Development Server

-npm run dev
+npm run start

-This will start a local server, and you can access the app in your browser at http://localhost:5173/.
+This will start a local server, and you can access the app in your browser at http://localhost:3000/.

-4️⃣ Build for Production

-npm run build

-This will generate a dist/ folder with the optimized production build.

-5️⃣ Deploying to Vercel

-If you're deploying via Vercel, run:

-vercel --prod

-Or, if using GitHub with Vercel, ensure your build settings are:

-Build Command: npm run build

-Output Directory: dist

 API Used